-The school principal (or designee) has the authority to determine if an absence meets the above criteria for an excused absence.
-The principal (or designee) will require additional documentation after the ninth overall absence to support her/his decision.
-Such documentation may include, but not be limited to: Licensed Health Practitioner's note, pre-arranged absence form, summons/subpoena/notice to appear.
+A school principal (or designee) has the authority to determine if an absence meets the above criteria for an excused absence.
+The principal (or designee) will requireDistricts may define additional documentation after the ninth overall absence to support her/his decision.
+Such documentation may include, but not be limited to: Licensed Health Practitioner's note, pre-arranged absence form, summons/subpoena/notice to appear. categories or criteria for excused absences.